flutter/website/src/docs/development/accessibility-and-localization/internationalization.md

 `GlobalMaterialLocalizations.delegate` is a LocalizationsDelegate that produces an instance of GlobalMaterialLocalizations.

-As of May 2018, the global localization classes support [about 24 languages.]({{site.github}}/flutter/flutter/tree/master/packages/flutter_localizations/lib/src/l10n)
+As of April 2019, the global localization classes support [about 52 languages.]({{site.github}}/flutter/flutter/tree/master/packages/flutter_localizations/lib/src/l10n)

 <a name="defining-class"></a>